queenisabaer/wishlist/README.md

   - The items are displayed in cards containing the entered data.
   - A link below the wishes enables the user to return to the overview of all wish lists.
   - A timestamp in the lower-right corner shows when the wish list was last edited.
 This is mainly intended to help users who receive the wish list to see how current it is. <br>
-Users who receive the link will only see the name of the list, the details, wishes included, and the date stamp when the list was last updated.
+Users who receive the link will only see the name of the list, the details, wishes included, and the date stamp when the list was last updated.<br>

 Screenshot of wish list detail page for owner of the list:<br>
 ![Screenshot of wish list detail page for owner of the list](/documentation/features/screenshot_wishlist_detail_log.png)<br>